UWrc/UWrc.github.io/docs/tillicum/tillicum.md

 If you're using any Linux or Linux-like system (e.g., MacOS, BSD) you probably already have a Terminal installed by default.
 Locate Terminal in your Applications directory on your Mac.

 **Windows:**
 Newer versions of Windows have a new Linux sub-system so there are native options to bring up a local terminal.
 Alternatively, you can login to `tillicum` using Command Prompt or Windows Powershell.
-Other options include [<ins>**PuTTY**</ins>](https://www.putty.org/) and [<ins>**Git Bash - use "The Bash Shell" with Git installed on Windows from this link for a video with install instructions.**</ins>](https://carpentries.github.io/workshop-template/install_instructions/#shell).
+Other options include [**PuTTY**](https://www.putty.org/) and [**Git Bash - use "The Bash Shell" with Git installed on Windows from this link for a video with install instructions.**](https://carpentries.github.io/workshop-template/install_instructions/#shell).

 Once you have a shell open in Terminal or any of the Windows options, you can login with the following command by replacing the word `UWNetID` with your UW Net ID.
 Then you will be prompted to enter your password for your UW Net ID.
 You'll know it worked when you see the "Tillicum AI" welcome message printed to your screen.